-The night-time modelled noise level (Lnight) for the scheme extents ranges between 55 and 65 decibels (Scotland's Noise Scotland's Environment).
-At the nearest Noise Sensitive Receptor (NSR) (residential property) the Lnight drops to between <50 and 60 decibels.
+The night-time modelled noise level (Lnight) for the scheme extents ranges between 70 and 75 decibels (Scotland's Noise Scotland's Environment).
+At the nearest Noise Sensitive Receptor (NSR) (residential property), the Lnight drops to between 60 and 65 decibels.

-Baseline noise levels are mainly influenced by vehicles travelling along the trunk road.
+Baseline noise levels are mainly influenced by vehicles travelling along the motorway.
 Communication with the Design Engineer confirmed that the road surface is in a poor condition, with a series of defects, which have the potential to elevate ambient noise levels.
-Secondary sources are likely derived from urban activities.
+Secondary sources are likely derived from urban activities within Grangemouth and agricultural land management activities.
+A railway line (with associated land) used for shipping goods and materials to and from Grangemouth Industrial Centre forms a corridor 10 m north of the scheme extents; occasional train movement will therefore also have an impact.